-Our exclusive program offers students the chance to work at a German hostcompany, which includes top-tier globally-renowned businesses.
+Our exclusive program offers students the chance to work at a German hostcompany, which includes top-tier, globally-renowned businesses.
 The student will have the chance to be placed in an internship that would, under normal circumstances, be difficult to attain.

-An internship is a tremendous opportunity to make valuable networking contacts from early on and will be a stepping stone for the student's career as a young professional.
+An internship is a tremendous opportunity to make valuable networking contacts early on.
+It will be a stepping stone for the student's professional career.

-Completing the internship program will provide students with an incredible professional opportunity to their undergraduate studies.
-By immersing themselves in an entirely new culture, work environment, and language, students will experience first-hand many of the topics they have studied.
+Completing the internship program will provide students with an incredible professional opportunity.
+They will immerse themselves in an entirely new culture, work environment, and language.

-The U.S.-German Internship Program offers students a professional advantage necessary in an increasingly competitive job market.
-Gaining valuable work experience in an international context, highlights an individual's capacity for personal growth and ingenuity.
+The U.S.-German Internship Program offers students a professional advantage which could be a game-changer in an increasingly competitive job market.
+Gaining valuable work experience in an international context highlights an individual's capacity for personal growth and ingenuity.
 Students will develop numerous skills during their internships, many of which will translate well into future professional positions.
 Most importantly, students will have the chance to grow and learn more about themselves and their career goals.

 Testimonials of former interns about their internships can be found on the website.